 How Can I Increase the Chances of My Post Being Published?

 We get a lot of blog submissions and only publish the best of the best.
 To help you increase the chances that we will accept your post, look at the tips below:

 - Your copy is a minimum of 800 words (max.
 2,000)

 - Your blog post is formatted for readability

 - Include headers, sub-headers, bullet points, list, images, etc

-- Your post has a clear point that is woven throughout the piece
+- Make sure your post has a clear point that is woven throughout

 - Include videos, images, graphics, and other rich media to illustrate your story (with sources)